 Flight period: July to August

-Plant associations: Trifolium repens (white clover) and Vicia cracca (tufted vetch)
+Plant associations: Trifolium repens (white clover), Lathyrus pratensis (meadow vetchling) and Vicia cracca (tufted vetch)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London